realdatasensor/1Msongs/README.md

-# 1Msongs
+# Analytic Music visualization service

-1 million song database used with SOM to visualize and classify dataset
+1 million song database used with SOM to visualize and classify dataset.